aws-samples/sample-connector-for-bedrock/docs/user-manual/feishu-bot.md

-# Feishu (Lark) Bot Configuration
+# Feishu Bot Configuration

+!!! note

-> ⚠️Currently version only supports Feishu, does not support Lark
+    Currently version only supports Feishu, does not support Lark

 1. Enterprise administrator logs into the [Feishu Open Platform](https://open.feishu.cn/app/)
 2. Create a custom application for the enterprise